MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 +-- images
 |   +-- stars.jpeg

 That's everything we need to build a working extension.
-Now, all we need to do is test it.
-In the next section, I'll show you how to load the extension (we call that side loading) into your Edge Chromium browser so you can run it.
+All that's left to is test it.

+In the next section, I'll show you how to load the extension (we call that side loading) into your Edge Chromium browser so you can test it in your browser.

+## Acknowledgements

+## $$$ FIX THIS LATER

+* Simeon
+* Balaje
+* Suke
+* Jukka